iamtheratio/SMWCentral-Downloader-Patcher/README.md

-# SMWC Downloader & Patcher v2.3
+# SMWC Downloader & Patcher v2.4

 **SMWCentral Downloader & Patcher** is a Python GUI tool built to automate downloading, patching, and organizing Super Mario World ROM hacks from [SMWCentral.net](https://www.smwcentral.net/).
-It uses the official SMWC API to fetch hack information and integrates with Flips for patching.
+It uses the official SMWC API to fetch hack information and features a unified patch handler supporting both IPS and BPS formats.

 ## 📚 Table of Contents